OpenGarage/homebridge-og/README.md

 1. Change the IP in the example to the IP or hostname of your OpenGarage.
 1. Be sure to change the "YourPassword" part to the password used for your OpenGarage.
-1. Enjoy telling Siri to open and close your Garage.
+1. Enjoy telling Siri to open and close your Garage as well as receiving push notifications on state change.
-1. You can also enable push notifications for your OpenGarage when it is opened or closed via the Home app on iOS now too.

-(Mine was enabled by default)